Zurac-Apps/4tify-iPad2/README.md

 `./Partition.sh <Model> <IP-Address>`

 2. Lastly, we'll initalize our partition, build our filesystem, restore it, and patch it.
-For Version enter either 4.3.4 or 4.3.5 if you chose option A, or 4.3.3 if you chose option B. This step generally takes time, so just sit back and relax:
+For Version enter either 4.3.4 or 4.3.5.
+This step generally takes time, so just sit back and relax:

 `./iOS4.sh <Model> <Version> <IP-Address>`